darwin-op/darwin-ach-simple-demo-ros2-python/README.md

-# Darwin-Ach Simple Demo for Ros2 + Python 3
+# Darwin-Ach Simple Demo for Ros2 + Python 3 (Setting Actuator Positions)

 This is a quick demonstration about the utilisation of the Darwin-Ach system to control the Darwin-OP using Ros2 and Python3 via the Ros2Ach bridge